-While the retirement rate has remained relatively steady in recent years, it is widely recognized that the "baby boomer" generation will be leaving the workforce at a more accelerated rate in the next 3 to 10 years especially critical in light of the fact that the state consistently has trouble retaining younger employees entering the workforce.
-This is suggested by the below comparison of turnover rates of 18-25 year old workers vs. the overall turnover rates for state government over the past six years (source: PMIS):
+While the retirement rate has remained relatively steady in recent years, it is widely recognized that the "baby boomer" generation will be leaving the workforce at a more accelerated rate in the next 3 to 10 years.
+This is especially critical in light of the fact that the state consistently has trouble attracting and retaining younger employees entering the workforce.
+The average age of new hires in FY 2007-2008 was 37 years old, while only 3.8% of the state's current workforce consists of 18-25 year olds.
+Turnover rates among 18-25 year old workers is significantly higher than the overall turnover rates for state government over the past six years (source: PMIS and BEACON):